jhunt3/SafetyAdvisor/README.md

 When first launching the app, users can:

-- search by venue name by clicking "Search" on the upper right handside
 - understand the average rating of venues that have been reviewed from the color of each marker
 - see a summary of the amenities offered at each venue by hovering over each marker
 - click on venue markers to see all reviews for that location
 - click on usernames to see all reviews for that user
+- search by venue name by clicking "Search" on the upper right handside (the markers corresponding to search results are displayed larger than the other marker on the map)
+- sign up for an account by choosing a username and password

 Login by clicking "Register/Login" on the upper right handside, "Login", and enter the following credentials:

     Username: user
     Password: user

+(or login with account credentials of your own choosing)

 When logged in, users can:

+- submit new reviews (click "+Review" on venue page)
 - delete their past reviews (on the venue page or on their own user page)
-- submit new reviews (click "+Review" on venue pages)
+- change their profile picture (by navigating to their page and clicking "Change Photo")
 - logout (by clicking "Logout" on the upper right handside)

 ## Administrator Features